AlekzNet/CheckPoint-Firewall-toolkit/doc/cpconf2pbr.md

 ### PBR rules based on an IP-list

-Create the real PBR rules for a list of IP-addresses
+Create the real PBR rules and firewall objects for a list of IP-addresses

 #### Examples